-These results suggest that it may be difficult, at least in the short term, to persuade consumers willingly to absorb the costs of decarbonization.
+These results suggest that it may be difficult, at least in the short term, to persuade consumers willingly to absorb the costs of decarbonisation.
 Any attempt to do so could risk provoking responses that ultimately depress demand, such as switching to other modes of transport (at least for short-haul and / or where dense high-speed rail networks exist).
 Airlines wishing to pass on the cost of rising SAF prices therefore face a serious public relations challenge.
-On the other hand, airlines may take some comfort from the fact that when asked about what ticket price increase would be fair to cover the cost of aviation's decarbonization, respondents generally agreed that increases equivalent to ~USD50 for short haul and ~USD150 for long haul would not materially impact their frequency of flying.
+On the other hand, airlines may take some comfort from the fact that when asked about what ticket price increase would be fair to cover the cost of aviation's decarbonisation, respondents generally agreed that increases equivalent to ~USD50 for short haul and ~USD150 for long haul would not materially impact their frequency of flying.
 In our own modelling, when we account for SAF premiums at 10-50% of fuel blend, these 'tolerable' price uplifts would often be sufficient to cover the airline's increased fuel costs, but variables in local SAF pricing and other factors like offsetting costs could swing that balance.
-Meanwhile in the premium world of private jet charters, broker Victor has recently announced the results of a yearlong trial with SAF producer Neste, in which they found that one in five customers were willing to voluntarily pay more to replace fossil fuel with SAF, adding over USD1,000 to their 5-figure bookings, on average.
+Meanwhile in the premium world of private jet charters, broker Victor has recently announced the results of a year-long trial with SAF producer Neste, in which they found that one in five customers were willing to voluntarily pay more to replace fossil fuel with SAF, adding over USD1,000 to their 5-figure bookings, on average.
 Our own survey with those involved in corporate travel policy likewise suggests a willingness to pay a premium, albeit this is still often seen as 'something for tomorrow'.
-Where would you position your company's corporate travel policy in relation to the environmental impacts of flying?

-Source: KPMG, 2023 Considering side by side that respondents want airlines to pick up any SAF premium, but are somewhat flexible on ticket price, we see a warning to airlines that seek both a green reputation and to itemize the SAF premium passon to end customers.
+Source: KPMG, 2023

+Considering side by side that respondents want airlines to pick up any SAF premium, but are somewhat flexible on ticket price, we see a warning to airlines that seek both a green reputation and to itemize the SAF premium pass-on to end customers.
 Passengers may be more willing to pay if this premium is seen as incurred by airlines in the first instance as a standard cost of doing business, as opposed to a self-congratulatory green tax on their tickets, although the ultimate effect will be the same.
 In the European context, Emissions Trading Scheme (ETS) levies also need to be considered - they are projected to equate to EUR10-20 per ticket (in a low SAF supply scenario) as free allowances that airlines currently receive are phased out.
 Our survey data would suggest such a price rise is within customers' bounds of tolerance, notwithstanding significant differences across carriers that depend on their geographic areas of operation (only flights within the EU are subject to the ETS) and average fares.
+7 A short-haul flight was assumed to cost USD70, while a long-haul flight was assumed to cost USD700.